scater 1.6.3

 we might usually use “sample” to refer to an individual subject, a biological

 replicate or similar.
-A “sample” in this sense in scater
+A “sample” in this sense in scater may be referred to as

 a “block” in the more classical statistical sense.
 Within a “block” (

 e.g. individual) we may have assayed numerous cells.
-Thus, the function colnames
+Thus, the function colnames,

-when applied to a SingleCellExperiment
+when applied to a SingleCellExperiment object returns the cell IDs.

-we organise single-cell expression data in objects of the
+SingleCellExperiment class and methodsIn scater we organise single-cell expression data in objects of the

-class.
+SingleCellExperiment class.
 The class inherits the Bioconductor

-class, which provides a common interface across many
+SummarizedExperiment class, which provides a common interface across many

 Bioconductor packages.
 For more details about other features inherited from

-class, type ?SummarizedExperiment
+Bioconductor’s SummarizedExperiment class, type ?SummarizedExperiment at the

 R prompt.